pscedu/psc-wpdocs/neocortex/research-plan.md

 # Research Plan
 For the research plan.
-Please use the template below to generate a report and [submit it via BOX](https://cmu.app.box.com/f/eb5600f0d1834073893831ab0412da9d).
+Please use the template below to generate a report and <a href="https://cmu.app.box.com/f/eb5600f0d1834073893831ab0412da9d" target="_blank">submit it via BOX</a>.

 ## Research Plan Template/Guidelines for Neocortex Projects
 ### Project Title